 When speaking of "the blood of the covenant (Matt 26:28;

-knew that His crucifixion was required to meet the judicial requirements of atoning for mankind's sins and
+knew that His crucifixion was required to meet the judicial requirements of atoning for mankind's sins and inaugurating the New

-place where propitiation takes place, God provides the only means through which man is forgiven - through faith in the
+propitiation takes place, God provides the only means through which man is totally and for all time forgiven - through faith in the

 To learn more, see:

 Divine Covenants… the King

 Divine Covenants… the New Covenant